 Getting into fights

-What it means: These dreams tend to occur in the last trimester.
-Strong pregnancy hormones, an achy back, feeling uncomfortable, perhaps arguing with your spouse … all of these things manifest themselves in your dreams.
+What it means: These dreams tend to occur in the third trimester.
+Strong pregnancy hormones, an achy back, feeling uncomfortable, perhaps arguing with your spouse … all of these things manifest themselves in your dreams and sleep patterns.
 “We tend to get angrier about things that normally wouldn’t bother us [when we’re] not an emotional, uncomfortable mess.
 These pregnancy dreams let us blow off steam and safely express our anger in our heads at night,” says Loewenberg.

 What it means: While many women are concerned when they dream of death, Loewenberg stresses that these pregnancy dreams are really about change—letting go of the past so that we can embrace what is to come.
 “Dreaming of our own death is the way our subconscious mind helps us to let go of our old self, so we can more readily embrace our new life as mom,” she explains.
 “Dreaming of others’ deaths is also symbolic of changes and endings happening with yourself and with the person you may be dreaming about.”
 Relationships change, habits change, old routines die off … it’s a whirlwind.
 But no matter when in your life you have a death dream, recognizing that the dream is really about transition makes it far less terrifying and much more comprehensible.